 A great tip is to check out the competition for the video you’re making and seeing how you can make your Thumbnail different to stand out.
 Are they all using the color blue?
 Try yellow for high contrast.
 Are they using thin fonts?
 Try using something bold to stand out.

 It’s also worth noting if you’ve uploaded a video and your CTR is quite low – change the Thumbnail!
 You’ll see your CTR increase in real-time, and you’ll have better engagement.
 Generally, a good click-through rate will be somewhere between 10-15%, anything higher and you’ve made one incredibly engaging Thumbnail and title!

 Average Watch Time

-The second important YouTube metric is the average watch duration.
-Practically, the longer your audiences watch your Content, YouTube will see this as a signal to serve your video to larger and larger pools of people.
-If your videos are getting 50+% average watch duration, you can predictably know that YouTube will positively impact your video.
+The second important YouTube metric is the average view duration.
+Practically, the longer your audiences watch the content on your youtube channel, the platform will see this as a signal to serve your video to larger and larger pools of people.
+If your videos are getting 50+% average view duration, you can predictably know that YouTube will positively impact your video.

 One of the best ways to check how your audience responds to your video is seeing where they drop off in watch time.
 Let’s take another look at my video to see where I could improve.

 YouTube shows the exact points where you have a significant drop in watch time.
 When I click on the button “2 Dips” it shows the exact area where there have been drops in watch time.

 From this video, I can see that viewers decided to click off the video more once they saw my Call to Action.

 A call to action is when you ask the viewer to do something; in this case, I asked any viewers if they’d like to subscribe.